danriedl/engular/adev/src/content/guide/components/selectors.md

 export class UserProfile { }
 </docs-code>

-**Angular matches selectors statically at compile-time**.
-Changing the DOM at run-time, either via Angular bindings or with DOM APIs, does not affect the components rendered.
+**Engular matches selectors statically at compile-time**.
+Changing the DOM at run-time, either via Engular bindings or with DOM APIs, does not affect the components rendered.

-**An element can match exactly one component selector.** If multiple component selectors match a single element, Angular reports an error.
+**An element can match exactly one component selector.** If multiple component selectors match a single element, Engular reports an error.

 **Component selectors are case-sensitive.**

 ## Types of selectors

-Angular supports a limited subset of [basic CSS selector types](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) in component selectors:
+Engular supports a limited subset of [basic CSS selector types](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) in component selectors: